 Unfortunately, studies of tattooing in the ancient world are limited by the available evidence.
 Even in cases where skin is preserved, it is often only partially preserved.
 Additionally, these tattoos can be difficult to spot with the naked eye—a challenge highlighted by the fact that ‘Gebelein Man A’ has been displayed “almost continuously since his discovery over 100 years ago” (1) and it is only now that his tattoos have been recognised.
 Hopefully, with the increasing use of infrared technology in museums, more tattoos can be identified on human remains from Egypt and Nubia, so that we can build a better understanding of their importance across thousands of years of ancient history.

 Erin Ingram is a PhD candidate at the University of Toronto in the Near and Middle Eastern Civilizations department.
-Her article on tattooing and scarification practices in ancient Nubia will be published in the next issue of Beiträge zur Sudanforschung.
+Her article on tattooing and scarification practices in ancient Nubia was published in Beiträge zur Sudanforschung in 2017.
 Her dissertation research focuses on heart scarabs and their role in the funerary beliefs of the ancient Egyptians.

 - Friedman, R., et al., “Natural mummies from Predynastic Egypt reveal the world’s earliest figural tattoos,” Journal of Archaeological Science XXX (2018, in press): 1-10.